PromptECO/clariform/README.md

 "Painless linting & formatting for Clarity."

-Finds and automatically fixes problems in Clarity code.
+Detects and automatically fixes problems in Clarity code.

 This early version has limited functionality, but it's a start: